LoMaply/Genetic/README.md

-# Dev note
+# Developer notes

-I took some liberties on certain sections of the algo as the paper did not specify
+I took some liberties on certain sections of the algorithm not specified by the paper

 ## Issue 1